The essence of trauma is disconnection.

 If there was insufficient support and safety in your childhood, this can have a lot of impact on how you are in life now.
 In your early childhood, you developed certain behavioural patterns.
 These strategies, which were necessary to survive at the time, are often used unconsciously as an adult.
 What was helpful then can actually get in your way now when connecting with yourself and others.
 By gaining clarity about this, space opens up for a freer way of relating to yourself and others.

-- Some clients experience relief from their symptoms after only a few sessions, especially if the problems are less profound.
+Some clients experience relief from their symptoms after only a few sessions, especially if the problems are less profound.
 Then, scheduling 5 to 10 sessions may be sufficient.
-For clients working on deeper patterns, such as trauma, chronic stress or complex emotional issues, it may be necessary to work together over a longer period of time.
+For clients working on deeper patterns, such as trauma, chronic stress or long-standing emotional themes, it can be helpful to work together over a longer period of time.

 Read more